tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 ## Parsing Rock-Paper-Scissors

-A common use-case for parsing is deserialising data stored as a string.
+A common use case for parsing is deserialising data stored as a string.
 Of course, there are general data interchange formats such as JSON and XML for which most languages have parsers available.
 However, sometimes you want to store data in your own format for compactness or readability, and when you do, deserialising the data requires a custom parser
 (this example is contributed by [Arthur Maheo](https://arthur.maheo.net/)).